NadiaRozman/NadiaRozman/README.md

 ---

-> “Bridging the gap between research and data science — one dataset at a time.” 💡
+> "Building insights from data through analytics and machine learning." 💡